Stora Coop Varbergs journey to efficient grocery E-commerce

-In 2018 Stora Coop in Varberg, Sweden, won the award “the Digitized store of the year ”.
-The award was presented at the Dagligvarugalan (The Grocery Retail Gala) – the most important event for the grocery retail industry in Sweden.
-Stora Coop Varberg won the award for the efficient, digitized management of online groceries that the store had developed.
-In this cases study Stora Coop Varberg share their journey from E-Commerce “rookies” to the digital for runners they are today.
+In 2018, Stora Coop in Varberg, Sweden won “Digitized Store of the Year” at Dagligvarugalan – the most important awards event for the grocery retail industry in Sweden.
+Stora Coop Varberg won the award for their efficient, digitized management of online groceries.
+In this case study, Stora Coop Varberg shares their journey from e-commerce rookie to the digital retail leader they are today.

 The complexity of online grocery retail

-The journey towards more efficient online grocery shopping
+Coop’s journey towards more efficient online grocery shopping

-“In the beginning, there was a lot of ‘trial and error’.
+“In the beginning, there was a lot of ‘trial and error.’
 We did get some assistance from the head office, but other than that, a lot of time was spent figuring out what worked.
-We used printed paper lists and tried various ways of picking and in what order, says Göran Borg, CEO Stora Coop in Varberg.
-I can now conclude that we clearly put in way too many man hours in the beginning, but then we didn’t really have any tools to support us and creating all the new routines and finding the correct structures took some time.”
+We used printed paper lists and tried various ways of picking items and in what order,” says Göran Borg, CEO at Stora Coop Varberg.
+“I can now conclude that we clearly put in way too many man hours in the beginning, but then we didn’t really have any tools to support us, and creating all the new routines and finding the correct structures took some time.”

-Our online sales has grown continuously and if there is one thing we have learned along the way it’s that the only thing that really matters to achieve efficiency in the order picking.
-It can be difficult to achieve profitability in online sales, but today we are more or less break even.
+“Our online sales have grown continuously, and if there is one thing we have learned along the way it’s that the only thing that really matters to achieve efficiency in the order picking.
+It can be difficult to achieve profitability in online sales, but today we are more or less break-even.
 We have found ways to streamline the costs.
 It is really all about keeping track of the time it takes to pick the order and at what time of the day to pick to be as efficient as possible.
 The really big change came when StrongPoint contacted us and introduced their solutions.
 It is obvious that they know our industry and are quick and willing to solve our challenges.
-We have a very good partnership with them today,” says Göran Borg.
+We have a very good partnership with them today,” says Borg.